Miguel Terceros

-Miguel Ángel Terceros Acuña (born 25 April 2004), sometimes known as Miguelito, is a Bolivian professional footballer who plays as an attacking midfielder or a winger for Brazilian club América Mineiro, on loan from Santos, and the Bolivia national team.
+Miguel Ángel Terceros Acuña (born 25 April 2004), sometimes known as Miguelito, is a Bolivian professional footballer who plays as an attacking midfielder or a winger for Brazilian club Santos and the Bolivia national team.

 Club career

 Early career

 Born in Santa Cruz de la Sierra, Terceros began his career with Academía Tahuichi at the age of five.
 In 2015, aged 11, he joined Proyecto Bolivia 2022, a social project which had partnerships with several clubs in South America.